start SámiiLand expedition 2021

 A FEW NUMBERS

-Thanks to my passion to nature and trapping, a few years of history under logo of Leśne Rzemiosło, over a thousand kilometers were travelled over dozens of countries.
+Thanks to my passion to bushcraft and travel, a few years of history under logo of Leśne Rzemiosło, over a thousand kilometers were travelled over dozens of countries.
 All this on foot, on horseback and by canoe or even by dog sled.
-Leśne Rzemiosło isn’t just about trips but also education and inspiring others with that contagious craft of trapping and forest life.
+Leśne Rzemiosło isn’t just about outings, it’s about educating and infecting others with the craft of forest life in the broadest sense.

 The History of Leśne Rzemiosło began in 2014 when, somewhere deep in the woods, i met a group of camp-living enthusiasts.
 It was in a Polish Forest, smelling of sap and the fragrance of autumn rain.
 This unique atmosphere, with mystical might and the campfire light, so to as the passion emitted by each of them, all this became the cornerstone of this new and exciting project.
 My own unique catalyst was the situation itself which thrived in the touristy atmosphere.
 It only needed a few years for the equipment market to come across artificial materials, which by itself isolated us from the spirit of nature and gave us a feeling that if it is not war against her that we are waging, we are struggling against her because when we use old equipment, traditionally and classically styled and made by hand from natural materials, you feel the oneness with the surrounding nature.
 This matter of order led me to create a please for the real people of the forest – adventurers, ethnographers, history buffs and of course, for the artisans and handicrafters alike.